I Spit on Your Grave III: Vengeance Is Mine: Plot

-It's now revealed Jennifer's personal therapy sessions were part of her mandatory treatment following a two-year sentence for attempted murder, lacking evidence of the murders that she actually committed.
+It's now revealed that Jennifer's personal therapy sessions were part of her mandatory treatment following a two-year sentence for attempted murder, lacking evidence of the murders that she actually committed.
 After completing the final session before her release, Jennifer leaves the doctor's office and switches the "therapist" sign on the door to read "the rapist".
-She's then attacked by two inmates, whom she kills, before killing her therapist who had left the room to stop it, but this is revealed to be a daydream, indicating that Jennifer's fantasies of killing all rapists aren't over.
+She's then attacked by two inmates, whom she kills, before killing her therapist, who had left the room to stop it, but this is revealed to be a daydream, indicating that Jennifer's bloodlust against rapists isn't satiated.

 Box office

 The film opened in Russia and Ukraine on October 1, 2015.
 Russia debuted the movie at the number 11 with a total of $44,021 from 81 screens.
 Ukraine fared better with a fifth place opening and a weekend total of $18,603 from 48 screens.
 After a three-week run in Russia and Ukraine, the cumulative totals were $111,089 and $33,331 respectively.